 SP M.A.
-401

-SP M.A.
-402

-century SP M.A.
+401 Methodology of Teaching Spanish as a Foreign Language SP M.A.
+402 Contemporary Hispanic Worlds-II-XX century - XXI Century SP M.A.
 403 Literatures of Hispanic World (Poetry) SP M.A.
-404 Dissertation / Any M.A. level course offered in other • Departments of the EFL University worth 5 credits.
+404 Dissertation / Any M.A. level course offered in other Departments of the EFL University worth 5 credits